ivaninastoyanova/OnlineStore/README.md

 ## :memo: Project Overview
 The Comic Online Store is an application designed for users to explore and purchase various comics across different categories.
 <br />
 Users can browse through comics, add them to their shopping cart, remove items from the cart as needed, and proceed with their purchases at their convenience.
 Additionally, the application offers a section dedicated to providing brief biographies and information about the creators behind the comics.
+Moreover, users have the ability to write reviews for all comics accessible within the application.
+Should they choose to, they can also delete their own reviews.

 :exclamation: **Admin users hold additional privileges within the application**, including:

 * Management of comics, creators, and categories, including adding, editing, and deleting functionalities.
 * Granting admin rights to other registered users, facilitated through the admin area.
+* Capability to remove reviews written by all users.

 ## :boy: Seeded Admin User
 To streamline testing the admin area, the application seeds an admin user in the database upon initialization.